 "Come a Little Closer, Then You'll See - Things Aren't Always What They Seem to Be"

-Everyone feels spaced-out and floaty when tired, notices pretty colours more after caffeine, and everyone feels slightly wobbly when unwell.
-We are the same as these neurotypical people who will never even consider that they may have something as strange as "derealisation disorder"; the difference is that we obsess.
-We hyperfocus and chase scary thoughts down paths that our brains aren't prepared to let us go down constantly.
+Everyone feels spaced-out and floaty when tired, notices pretty colors more after caffeine, and everyone feels slightly wobbly when unwell.
+We are the same as these neurotypical people who will never even consider that they may have something as strange as "derealization disorder"; the difference is that we obsess.
+We hyperfocus and chase scary thoughts down paths that our brains aren't evolutionarily prepared to let us go down constantly.

 Reality Isn't Fixed (Or A Real Concept)!
 Some Strangeness Is Normal!

-It is comforting to know that derealisation is simply a result of anxiety and unnecessary fear/focus, but this may seem unconvincing to you.
-You might want to tell me "but my derealisation disorder is so intense, it must be schitzophrenia etc.".
+It is comforting to know that derealization is simply a result of anxiety and unnecessary fear/focus, but this may seem unconvincing to you.
+You might want to tell me "but my derealization disorder is so intense, it must be schizophrenia etc.".
 If you feel that way, then I want you to do a lot of research on the changeability of our perception of reality.
 The concept of a fixed, stable perception of the world is totally unfounded and improbable.
 Diet, medication, hormones and neurotransmitters change your sober reality constantly, and your mood.

 A changed reality is not necessarily a negative thing, it just "is", and it's something you need to become comfortable with.
 If you're anxious, you will be producing a lot of adrenaline which acts on nearly all the body's cells.
 It also disrupts cortisol levels and can lead to hormonal syndromes such as adrenal fatigue.
 None of these are particularly harmful, but they WILL affect the levels of chemicals in your brain and they will lead to some dissociative feelings/will make you see reality differently to how you did before you became so consumed by anxiety.

-Altered reality is fine and normal.
-We all see the world in different ways as we go through the day.
+Altered realities are fine and normal.
+We all see the world in different ways as we go about our day.
 Don't let it scare you, because this will always be something you'll experience.
-You're just noticing it because you're introspective, intelligent AND are currently suffering badly with anxiety.
-You'll always be anxiety prone but won't always be living as a slave to the condition.
+You're just noticing it because you're introspective, intelligent AND are currently suffering from severe anxiety.
+You'll always be anxiety-prone, but won't always be living as a slave to the condition.